 - 1 package (24 ounces) refrigerated mashed potatoes

 - 1/2 cup shredded Parmesan cheese

-- In a large resealable plastic bag, combine the paprika, pepper, 1/2 teaspoon salt, sugar, garlic powder and 1/4 teaspoon sage.
-Add steaks, two at a time, and shake to coat.
+- In a shallow dish, combine the paprika, pepper, 1/2 teaspoon salt, sugar, garlic powder and 1/4 teaspoon sage.
+Add steaks, two at a time, and turn to coat.

 - Meanwhile, in a large skillet, saute onion in butter until tender.
 Add brown sugar and remaining salt; saute 1 minute longer.

 - In a small microwave-safe bowl, combine the potatoes, cheese and remaining sage.
 Microwave, uncovered, on high for 2-3 minutes or until heated through.
 Serve with steaks and onion.

 Nutrition Facts1 each: 596 calories, 29g fat (19g saturated fat), 115mg cholesterol, 1355mg sodium, 38g carbohydrate (7g sugars, 5g fiber), 44g protein.